phm87/LN-testnet-list/README.md

 # LN-testnet-list
-List of ressources for Bitcoin Lightning Network on tesnet
+List of ressources for Bitcoin Lightning Network on testnet

 ## Bitcoin testnet: